Serena Armstrong-Jones, Countess of Snowdon

-Serena Alleyne Armstrong-Jones, Countess of Snowdon (' Stanhope; born 1 March 1970) is a British aristocrat.
+Serena Alleyne Armstrong-Jones, Countess of Snowdon (born 1 March 1970) is a British aristocrat.
 She is the estranged wife of David Armstrong-Jones, 2nd Earl of Snowdon.

 Early life and education

 She was born The Honourable Serena Alleyne Stanhope in Limerick, Ireland, the daughter of the then Viscount Petersham and his wife Virginia Freeman-Jackson, a socialite and daughter of Captain Harry Freeman-Jackson and Dorothy Alleyne d'Aubigny d'Engelbronner.
 Her parents divorced when she was 13 years old.
 She has one elder brother.
 Through her father she is a descendant of Henry FitzRoy, 1st Duke of Grafton, an illegitimate son of King Charles II of England.

 She spent most of her childhood between Chelsea (with her father and his girlfriend, later wife, Anita Howard, Countess of Suffolk) and Monaco (with her mother).
 She went to St Mary's School, Wantage, where she was described as being "more interested in lacrosse than Latin".
 After leaving St Mary's School, she went on to study art in Italy.
 She also attended a finishing school in Switzerland.